joeacarlisle/westernflyer_cruise_ctd/README.md

 This repository contains the processing pipeline and visualization suite for Sea-Bird CTD data.

+## Feature Summary

+The Western Flyer Foundation CTD Data Archive is a modular, automated processing pipeline designed for Sea-Bird SBE 19plus CTD instrumentation.
+It provides a standardized framework for data ingestion, physical correction, and interactive visualization.

+* **Modular Cruise Architecture:** The repository utilizes a scalable directory structure where each expedition is isolated (e.g., `cruises/baja2025`).
+Adding a new cruise requires only the creation of a corresponding directory containing the raw `.cnv` files and metadata.
+* **Sidecar Data Integration:** The pipeline implements a strict sidecar approach to metadata management.
+It automatically joins raw CTD measurements with local `calibration.csv` (sensor coefficients) and `cruise_log.csv` (station location and event metadata) files to ensure high data integrity during processing.
+* **Automated EOS-80 Physics Pipeline:** The system automates core oceanographic correction logic, including:
+    * Soak elimination and tau-shift correction.
+    * Cell thermal mass (CTM) correction.
+    * Savitzky-Golay Smoothing: Applied during the physics processing phase to reduce sensor noise while preserving the integrity of the signal shape and peak values.
+    * EOS-80 density, salinity, and potential temperature calculations.
+    * Automated binning based on configurable depth intervals.
+* **Virtual Environment Management:** The project utilizes Python virtual environments (`venv`) to ensure project isolation, manage deterministic dependency resolution via `requirements.txt`, and guarantee reproducible research environments across different hardware setups.
+* **Pipeline Orchestration Scripts:** The repository includes a `scripts/` directory containing cross-platform automation (batch files for Windows, shell scripts for Linux/macOS).
+These provide a streamlined entry point for executing build processes and launching the visualization dashboard with a single command.
+* **Interactive Dashboard Suite:** A built-in visualization suite powered by the HoloViz ecosystem (Panel, HoloViews, Bokeh) renders interactive dashboards.
+This suite supports multi-variable vertical profiling, physics DNA (T-S diagrams), and spatial mapping for mission review.
+* **Idempotent Data Storage:** Processed datasets are managed via DuckDB, allowing for efficient local storage and rapid query performance.
+The pipeline is designed to be idempotent; re-running the build for a specific cruise ID replaces existing records rather than duplicating them.
+* **System-Agnostic Setup:** The repository maintains standardized configurations for Windows, macOS, and Linux, ensuring consistent environment replication across different research workstations and field equipment.

 ## Root Directory Notes
 The project’s root directory can be named anything you prefer (e.g., `wf_cruise_ctd`).